Teaalin/onscreen_shortcut_buttons/README.md

 run `python3 Toolbar.py` in terminal, powershell, cmd, whatever you have

+If you are on mac OS you WILL need to change the code (change alt_tab = "'alt','tab'" to "'command','shift','tab'")

 It can run with or without the config file, but you need the config to customise it.
 Separate each row onto a line in the text file and follow the following conventions: